MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/navigationview.md

 ### Auto

-By default, PaneDisplayMode is set to Auto.
-In Auto mode, the NavigationView adapts between LeftMinimal when the window is narrow, to LeftCompact, and then Left as the window gets wider.
+By default, PaneDisplayMode is set to `Auto`.
+In `Auto` mode, the NavigationView adapts between `LeftMinimal` when the window is narrow, to `LeftCompact`, and then `Left` as the window gets wider.
 For more info, see the [adaptive behavior](#adaptive-behavior) section.

 ![Left navigation default adaptive behavior](images/displaymode-auto.png)<br/>
 _NavigationView default adaptive behavior_